Jessey Wade: Personal life and death

-In 1945, it was reported that Wade was in bad health from the after effects of a serious accident.
-She also had an operation for cataracts.
+In 1945, The Cat reported that Wade was in poor health following a serious accident, and that she had undergone an operation for cataracts.

-Wade retired from her role as editor of The Little Animals' Friend in 1948, after 50 years.
-She died at her home at Abbey Road mansions on 10 May 1952, at the age of 92.
+Wade retired as editor of Little Animals' Friend in 1948, after 50 years in the post.
+She died at her home at Abbey Road Mansions on 10 May 1952, aged 92.
+She was cremated at Golders Green Crematorium on 15 May.